‘THE TRIAL OF A TIME LORD’

 But the Valeyard becomes adamant, saying there are ‘no exceptions’.
 “The charge…must now be genocide!”
 I was so shocked by this sudden turn of events.
 The Valeyard somehow gets to quickly change the trial around on what it’s about.
 The Time Lord laws of Gallifrey are so wishy-washy here.

 The original DVD special features were as follows.
 There was ‘The Making of Terror of the Vervoids’ documentary and deleted and extended scenes of the story.
 There were also BBC trailers and continuity announcements for ‘The Trial of a Time Lord: Parts Nine to Twelve’.
 There was also ‘The Lost Season’ documentary which looks into the abandoned Season 23 of ‘Doctor Who’.
-There was a stereo sound audio mix option for the four episodes; a DVD audio commentary with Colin Baker, Michael Craig, writers Pip and Jane Baker and director Chris Clough and there was an info-text commentary option to enjoy.
+There was a mono sound audio mix option for the four episodes; a DVD audio commentary with Colin Baker, Michael Craig, writers Pip and Jane Baker and director Chris Clough and there was an info-text commentary option to enjoy.
 There was the ‘Now, Get Out of That’ documentary focusing on the cliff-hangers of ‘Doctor Who’; a ‘Saturday Picture Show’ interview with Bonnie Langford and a photo gallery of the story.

-On Disc 3 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, ‘The Making of Terror of the Vervoids’ documentary; the deleted and extended scenes; the stereo sound audio mix option for the four episodes and the DVD audio commentary can be found on there.
+On Disc 3 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, ‘The Making of Terror of the Vervoids’ documentary; the deleted and extended scenes; the mono sound audio mix option for the four episodes and the DVD audio commentary can be found on there.
 The BBC trailers and continuity announcements; the info-text commentary option and the photo gallery for ‘The Trial of a Time Lord: Parts Nine to Twelve’ have been updated for 2019 on the Blu-ray.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Trial of a Time Lord: Parts Nine to Twelve’ with Colin Baker (the Sixth Doctor); Nicola Bryant (Peri) and Bonnie Langford (Mel) as well as Frazer Hines (Jamie); Matthew Waterhouse (Adric) and Mark Strickson (Turlough).
-There’s also studio footage on the story and a new Special Edition version of ‘Terror of the Vervoids’ that features updated CGI effects; has no trials scenes featured in it and presents the story in two audio options including a stereo sound audio mix option and a 5.1 surround sound audio mix option.
+There’s also studio footage on the story and a new Special Edition version of ‘Terror of the Vervoids’ that features updated CGI effects; has no trials scenes featured in it and presents the story in two audio options including a mono sound audio mix option and a 5.1 surround sound audio mix option.
 There’s also a 5.1 surround sound audio mix option for ‘Parts Nine to Twelve’ of ‘The Trial of a Time Lord’ and an isolated music soundtrack for ‘Parts Nine to Twelve’ of ‘The Trial of a Time Lord’ by Malcolm Clarke.

 On the PDF front, there are scripts including the ‘Parts Nine to Twelve’ annotated editing camera scripts.
 ‘The Lost Season’ documentary is now included on ‘The Ultimate Foe’ disc for the Season 23 Blu-ray; the ‘Now, Get of That’ documentary is now included on Disc 6 of the Season 23 Blu-ray; and the ‘Saturday Picture Show’ interview with Bonnie Langford is now included on ‘The Mysterious Planet’ disc for the Season 23 Blu-ray.